HALF IRON COURSE

 Crossing the centerline of the road is prohibited and grounds for automatic disqualification.

-BIKE COURSE FLUIDS: Fluids will be available at the start and on the course at mile markers 5, 15, 28, 40, and 50.
-On average, that translates to a bottle exchange every 11 miles!
+BIKE COURSE FLUIDS: Fluids will be available at the start and on the course at the start and at miles 9, 23, 34 and 48.
+On average, that translates to a bottle exchange every 11 miles.
 Sports-capped 20-ounce water bottles will be handed out at each bottle exchange.
 These bottles will ride comfortably in bike cages.
 Gatorade Endurance Formula sport bottles will be available at all of the bottle exchanges.
 The Gatorade bottles WILL ride comfortably in bike cages.
 Participants are welcome to supply their own bike bottle and fluids if they so choose.

-HAMMER GEL: Hammer Gel will be available on the course at mile markers 15 and 40.
-Flavors include raspberry, espresso, huckleberry, apple-cinnamon, vanilla, and peanut butter-chocolate.
+HAMMER GEL: Hammer Gel will be available on the course at mile markers 9 and 34.
+Flavors TBD.

-ON COURSE BIKE SUPPORT: Local bike shop In Competition (Green Bay) will provide on-course bike support.
+ON COURSE BIKE SUPPORT: Local bike shop Pete’s Garage (Green Bay) will provide on-course bike support.